Media

 Serious offenders appearing before review hearings are usually given a release date range – ie, a date “no earlier than” and “no later than”.
 This date range is set for at least 2 weeks beyond the date the decision is handed down.
 This is to allow time for CSNSW to make appropriate arrangements for the offender’s release and to allow for any appeals to be filed.

-Who manages release from prison when parole is granted?
+Who releases offenders from prison when parole is granted?

 CSNSW is responsible for managing the release of all offenders from custody.
 Contact CSNSW Media for information on (02) 8346 1336